 TRIALOG is always interested in possible contributions, content-related suggestions and proposals, as well as capable writers and volunteers for the editorial groups.
 You can also become a member of the association.
 For further information or to participate, please get in touch with one of the local contact addresses.

 I can really recommend making use of this amazing journal and its free resource.
-Consider writing for them and look out for the coming issue on Ethiopia – there will be an article written by me and architecture professor Hans Harms in it!
+Issue no. 134 has an article that I wrote together with architect Hans Harms in it: